markboatman/redux-fundamentals-todos-wt-react/app-notes.md

+TODO: Test the app on MacBook then push to github from MacBook Then pull to MacMini.
+Then reploy on Firebase

 This project is based on the code for the redux tutorial example starting at: https://redux.js.org/tutorials/fundamentals/part-1-overview

 This is a create-react-app that uses redux, react-redux and the redux-devtools-extension for browser devtools debugging.